HughPowell/core.async.zmq/README.md

 **<a href="#toc6">Cool, so it works exactly like core.async then?</a>**

-***<a href="#toc6.1">alt!/alt!!/alts!/alts!!</a>***

 **<a href="#toc7">Ownership and License</a>**

 <A name="toc3" title="An incredibly cunning plan" />
 ### An incredibly cunning plan

 Right then, [ZeroMQ](http://zguide.zeromq.org) rocks my socks having taken "a normal TCP socket, injected it with a mix of radioactive isotopes stolen from a secret Soviet atomic research project, bombarded it with 1950-era cosmic rays, and put it into the hands of a drug-addled comic book author with a badly-disguised fetish for bulging muscles clad in spandex".
 It also passes messages around processes, boxes and the interwebs in its spare time.
-As I'm currently going through my functional programming crisis and Clojure has become my weapon of choice I've decided to write a ZeroMQ binding, since there aren't any available (especially not [cljzmq](https://github.com/zeromq/cljzmq), [zmq-async](https://github.com/lynaghk/zmq-async), [clj-0MQ](https://github.com/AndreasKostler/clj-0MQ) or [ezmq](https://github.com/tel/ezmq)).
+As I'm currently going through my functional programming crisis and Clojure has become my weapon of choice I've decided to write a ZeroMQ binding, since there aren't any available (especially not [cljzmq](https://github.com/zeromq/cljzmq), which much of this project is based off, [zmq-async](https://github.com/lynaghk/zmq-async), [clj-0MQ](https://github.com/AndreasKostler/clj-0MQ) or [ezmq](https://github.com/tel/ezmq)).
 Now, [core.async](https://github.com/clojure/core.async) is awesome (but still alpha), it's got channels and go macros and is just about the second coming when it comes to doing async work in clojure (given the appropriate situation, obviously).
 So, the incredibly cunning plan is to suppliment the ManyToManyChannel of this alpha stage project with one using ZeroMQ as the underlying transport mechanism and blow open core.async across the interwebs.
 Sound like fun?
 Come jump in, the sooner we realise this is impossible the better.

 <A name="toc4" title="That sounds sweet, how do I add it to my enterprise architecture?" />